 There seems to be an increasing call for a Network Standard Data Pathname (NSDP); that is, a standardized means of referring to a specific location for/of a collection of bits somewhere on the Network.

+The syntax allows the user to specify the necessary network, host, peripheral device, directory, file, type, and site-specific fields.
 Adding other fields, as needed, is expected to be quite simple.

 First the BNF:

 <key> ::= NETWORK / HOST / PERIPHERAL/ DIRECTORY / FILE / TYPE / SITEPARM / N / H / P / D / F / T / S

 And some elaboration: